madisonjordan/aws-bootcamp-cruddur-2023/journal/week10.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
+- Check your Network ACLs have outbound routes if you're having issues

 #### Questions
 <!-- Questions on the materials or concepts with their answers, if available.-->